-One of the things that you should definitely try when you travel to Seoul is get dressed up in traditional dresses and walk around the beautiful palaces of Seoul.
-The Hanbok experience was very high up on my bucketlist and so when I saw that the weather looked amazing right on the first day, I decided to get out of the hotel early in the morning and go on the hunt to finding a Hanbok Rental Shop.
+One of the things that you should definitely try when you travel to Seoul is to get dressed up in traditional dresses and walk around the beautiful palaces of Seoul.
+The Hanbok experience was very high up on my bucket list and so when I saw that the weather looked amazing right on the first day, I decided to get out of the hotel early in the morning and go on the hunt to find a Hanbok Rental Shop.
 There are numerous rental shops close to the 3 main palaces.
 I walked towards the Bukchon Hanok Village on went into the first Hanbok Rental shop I saw.
 The rental shops usually open around 9:30.
 I would recommend going right in the morning to not miss out on any beautiful Hanboks as this is a very popular activity to do in Seoul.

 Hanboknam Bukchon Hanok Village

 I rented my Hanbok at Hanboknam Bukchon Village.
 Before renting one, I asked whether I could have a look first.
 I wanted to make sure that they had something I would like and they did!
 It was so difficult to choose only one to wear.
 There are two different kinds to choose from – you can either go for the traditional which will be more settle and simple or you can take choose a themed Hanbok.

 How much does the Hanbok rental cost?

 In most Hanbok rental places you can choose between a few different options which will in the end determine the final price.
 Usually, you can choose between 2-hour, 4-hour, or full-day rental.
 At the shop I went to I could choose between the following options:

 – 1h 30 min: 10,000 KRW (7.65 Euro)

 – 2h 30 min: 15,000 KRW (11.50 Euro)